January is National Soup Month

 ● Let your kidlet take the lead ASAP

-Extend the Learning: ADD more MATH
+Enrich the PLAY: ADD more MATH to Stones

 ● Once your kiddo has created piles, start by asking which pile they think has the most in it just by looking at it

 ● Let them verify their hypothesis by counting aloud—alone OR with you

 Extend the PLAY–ADDING Language Development with Math and Stones